davepar/gcalendarsync/README.md

 ## Configuration options

-There are two variables near the top of the script that can be modified:
+There are three variables near the top of the script that can be modified:
-* years - Set a range of years to synchronize.
-Defaults to 1970 to 2030.
+* beginDate/endDate - Set these to sync up a smaller range of dates.
+The numbers are year, month, date, where month is 0 for Jan through 11 for Dec. beginDate can also be set to today's date to ignore everything in the past: `var beginDate = new Date()`.
+When syncing from calendar to sheet, any rows outside the range will be removed.
+Syncing from sheet to calendar simply ignores any events outside the range.
 * dateFormat - The date/time format to use when setting up the spreadsheet.

 ## Custom column names